tobinus/ckanext-dataontosearch/README.rst

 1. Update the version number in the ``setup.py`` file.
    See `PEP 440 <http://legacy.python.org/dev/peps/pep-0440/#public-version-identifiers>`_
-   for how to choose version numbers.
+   for how to choose version numbers, using the principles of `semantic versioning <https://semver.org/>`_.

 2. Create a source distribution of the new version::